visualies/microservice/README.md

 # BaseService
-A microservice base using repository pattern & dapper with postgresql.
+A microservice base using repository pattern, UnitOfWork & Dapper with PostgreSql.